xiezl/singa-docs/_posts/docs/2015-01-20-installation.md

     zeromq                zeromq lib
     zookeeper             Apache zookeeper

-*: Since czmq depends on zeromq, the script offers you one more argument to indicate zeromq location.
+*: Since `czmq` depends on `zeromq`, the script offers you one more argument to indicate `zeromq` location.
-The installation commands of czmq can be:
+The installation commands of `czmq` can be:

     $./install.sh czmq  /usr/local /usr/local/zeromq

-After the execution, czmq will be installed in /usr/local while zeromq is installed in /usr/local/zeromq.
+After the execution, `czmq` will be installed in `/usr/local` while `zeromq` is installed in `/usr/local/zeromq`.

 ### FAQ

-Q1:While compiling SINGA and installing glog on max OS X, I get fatal error "'ext/slist' file not found"
+Q1:While compiling SINGA and installing `glog` on max OS X, I get fatal error `'ext/slist' file not found`

-A1:You may install glog individually and try command :
+A1:You may install `glog` individually and try command :

     $ make CFLAGS='-stdlib=libstdc++' CXXFLAGS='stdlib=libstdc++'

-Q2:While compiling SINGA, I get error "SSE2 instruction set not enabled"
+Q2:While compiling SINGA, I get error `SSE2 instruction set not enabled`

 A2:You can try following command:

     $ make CFLAGS='-msse2' CXXFLAGS='-msse2'

-Q3:I get error "./configure --> cannot find blas_segmm() function" even I run "install.sh OpenBLAS".
+Q3:I get error `./configure --> cannot find blas_segmm() function` even I run `install.sh OpenBLAS`.

-A3:Since OpenBLAS library is installed in /opt folder by default or /other/folder by your preference, you may edit your environment settings.
+A3:Since `OpenBLAS` library is installed in `/opt` folder by default or `/other/folder` by your preference, you may edit your environment settings.
 You need add its default installation directories before linking, just
 run: